 Advertisement

 Google

-The European Securities and Markets Authority (ESMA) has issued a final, unequivocal directive to unauthorized crypto-asset service providers (CASPs) operating within the European Union: wind down operations immediately or face severe enforcement actions.
+The European Securities and Markets Authority (ESMA) has made it abundantly clear that unauthorized crypto-asset service providers (CASPs) within the European Union have to shut down operations immediately.
+Otherwise, they will face very harsh fines (up to 5% of their turnover).

+Advertisement